-Sometimes laziness can be a part of your pup’s personality, but when an energetic dog suddenly becomes lethargic, sluggish and drowsy, it could be a sign that your pooch is suffering; either health-wise or emotionally.
+Sometimes laziness can be a part of your pup’s personality, but when an energetic dog suddenly becomes sluggish, it could be a sign that your pup may benefit from a little extra support…

-Before you begin to worry that there is something serious affecting your dog, it is important to remember that there are external factors that could be causing your pups idle behavior.
-If you notice your pooch retreating for a ‘catnap’ while temperatures are extremely high or low, or after an extra-long walk, the reality is that your pup is probably just exhausted or trying to keep their bodies cool/warm.
+It is important to remember that there are external factors that could be causing your pup‘s idle behavior.
+For example, a nap while temperatures are extremely high or low, or after an extra-long walk, is probably down to your dog feeling exhausted or trying to keep their bodies cool/warm.

-But, if your once excitable pooch is now more likely to stay in their doggy bed instead of for a walk, or they're choosing to miss dinner, it’s time to look into what more could be going on…
+However, if your once excitable pup is now more likely to stay in bed instead of going out for a walk, or choosing sleep over dinner, it’s time to try and discover why…

 Why Is My Dog So Tired?